Emulator Issues #8299

 Both ideas might fix the issue, but they would be just better assumptions, not a real solution.
 So i guess this means that hashing efb copies for efb2tex really needs to be tested.
 There goes the idea of skipping hash calculation on efb copies for efb2tex on load as well...

-#6 Updated by phire almost 5 years ago
+#6 Updated by phire about 5 years ago

 We can't assume an efb copy was created during the same frame, many games create an efb copy and use it across multiple frames.